subrayahegde/graphql-demo/README.md

-Setting up graphql server
+This is a sample code for setting up a graphql server.

-Accessing Graphql APIs from React/Vue based clients
+And, accessing Graphql APIs from React and Vue based clients.

 Downalod the git repo.

 Run npm install in all 4 folders.

-run "npm start" in all folders
+Run "npm start" in all folders.
+For Vue-client,use the command "npm run serve" or "yarn serve".